We would like to reassure our supporters that all money that we receive in the form of donations is used responsibly and every cent is accounted for.

 - our farming programs and Medical Dispensary in Kenya generate modest surpluses each year.

 Expenses in Ireland

 Expenses in Ireland are kept to an absolute minimum and all work is done on a voluntary basis - our board members do not receive any remuneration or expenses.
 The design and maintenance of our website is provided free of charge, and our marketing materials (business cards, leaflets, etc) are designed for free and are often printed without charge to Development Pamoja.

 The following are the unavoidable annual expenses that we incurred in Ireland for the 2015 financial year:

 |€20||Fee to register accounts with Companies Registered Office (required by Company Law).|

 |€370||Stationary, postage, etc|

 All expenses in Ireland are always covered by the money earned from the sale of donated goods.
 In the 2015 financial year, €4434 was generated in such a way, meaning that the surplus of €3937 was available to fund expenses in Kenya (see next section).

 The Kenyan branch of Development Pamoja is funded by the Irish branch and is supplemented by the surpluses made from our various projects.

-Our 4 team members in Kenya (including our founder James Hennessy from Cork) initially worked on a voluntary basis but they now receive a small salary each month.
+Our 3 team members in Kenya (including our founder James Hennessy from Cork) receive a small salary each month.
 All other expenses in Kenya are, like in Ireland, kept to an absolute minimum.
 Our projects are dispersed over a wide area and so our next largest expense is travel.
 We own one motorbike (which was donated) and public transport is used for all additional travel.